Outdoor Education (Canoe Tripping)

 Facilities

-• Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the Teacher.
+• Determine that all facilities are safe and accessible for the students participating.
+Students must be encouraged to report facility problems to the teacher.

 • Only established canoe trip routes must be used.